davidgasquez/handbook/Open Data.md

 ### Why now?
 During the last few years, a cambrian explosion of open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), standards (Arrow, Parquet, ...), and a growing set of open data marketplaces.

+Organizations like Our World in Data or 538 are providing useful analysis but have to also deal with all the dataset manage

 ## Ecosystem Principles
 - **Easy**.
 For people to use it, it should be easy to create, curate and share datasets.
 - **Versioned and Modular**.
 Data and metadata (e.g: `relation`) should be updated, forked and discussed as code in version controlled repositories.